On the valence of logharmonic polynomials: Numerical results

 When $C=0$ and $A=1$, this reduces to (a rotation of) the Bshouty-Hengartner example, with attracting fixed points at roots of $(-1)$ instead of roots of unity.
 When $C=0$ and $A$ varies, there are still $n-1$ attracting fixed points on a common circle, namely, they are at the $(n-1)$th roots of $(-1)$ scaled by $R(A,n):=\left(\frac{A}{n-1}\right)^\frac{1}{n+1}$, i.e., for each $k=1,..,n-1$, the point $z_k= R(A,n) e^{i\pi\frac{1+2k}{n-1}}$ is a critical point for $r(z)$ that is also a fixed point of $\ol{r(z)}$.

-According to numerical experiments done in Mathematica, when $n=3$, $A=100$, $C=0.68$, this example has three attracting fixed points and hence $8=3n-1$ solutions.
+With specific choices of parameters, we used numerical evaluation of the built-in Mathematica command NestList in order to iterate the anti-rational map $z \mapsto \ol{r(z)}$ while tracking the trajectory of each critical point.
+According to these numerical experiments, when $n=3$, $A=100$, $C=0.68$, this example has three attracting fixed points and hence $8=3n-1$ solutions.
 The attracting fixed points are located at $ z \approx 1.257 \pm 2.069 i$ and $z \approx 2.31$.
 The critical point at infinity is attracted to the latter fixed point, and the symmetric pair of critical points on the imaginary axis are each attracted to the nearest of the other two fixed points.
-Similarly, we were able to locate parameter values that, according to numerical simulation, produce an example showing sharpness of Theorem \ref{thm:BHconjUB} in the case $n=4$, namely with $A=250$ and $C=.86$ we find four attracting fixed points and hence $11 = 3n-1$ solutions.
+Similarly, we were able to locate parameter values that, according to numerical simulation, produce an example showing sharpness of Theorem \ref{thm:BHconjUB} in the case $n=4$.
+Namely, with $A=250$ and $C=.86$ we find four attracting fixed points and hence $11 = 3n-1$ solutions.
+The basins of attraction for each of these extremal examples are depicted in Figure \ref{fig:Basins}.